transientskp/tkp/documentation/introduction.rst

 Some aspects of the data processing performed by the Trap are compute-intensive.
 For this reason, it is possible to distribute processing over a cluster.
-We use the `Celery <http://celeryproject.org/>`_ distributed task queue for this purpose.
+We use the :ref:`Celery <celery-intro>` distributed task queue for this purpose.

 Exploiting the results of the Trap involves understanding and analysing the resulting lightcurve database.
 The Trap itself provides no tools directly